lamark pixel

 In the United States, there are approximately 8.4 million motorcyclists, yet they account for 15% of all traffic-related deaths.
 According to the Tennessee Department of Safety & Homeland Security, there were 305 motorcycle accidents in 2023, with 20 resulting in fatalities.
 Additionally, 68 involved serious injuries, and 148 resulted in injuries, reflecting the high injury rate among motorcycle crashes.

-Typical Causes of Motorcycle Accidents
+Typical Injuries and Causes of Motorcycle Accidents

+Many factors contribute to motorcycle accidents, and understanding these causes is critical for both prevention and determining liability.
 According to the Tennessee Department of Safety & Homeland Security, 305 motorcycle crashes occurred in 2023.
 Some key contributing factors include:

 • 25.57% of accidents involved motorcycle riders under the age of 25